sjaturner/microwriter_mw4/README.md

 It is also possible to pass key codes to the emulator on the command line.

-I contacted Chris Rainey (chris@bellaire.co.uk), co-inventor of the Microwriter MW4 and he was kind enough to allow me to publish the EEPROM image alongside this emulator.
+I contacted Chris Rainey (chris@bellaire.co.uk), co-inventor of the Microwriter MW4 and he was kind enough to allow me to publish the EPROM image alongside this emulator.
 Please note, this permission is granted for non-commercial use only.